werererer/japokwm/README.md

 # juliawm - for Wayland [![CircleCI](https://circleci.com/gh/werererer/juliawm.svg?style=svg)](https://app.circleci.com/pipelines/github/werererer) [![codecov](https://codecov.io/gh/werererer/juliawm/branch/master/graph/badge.svg?token=T8YAGSEC8M)](https://codecov.io/gh/werererer/juliawm/branch/master)
+[ NOTE ]
+This project won't be written in julia anymore as it is not as good as lua for conifg files and because lua is significantly lighter than julia.
+This also means that this project will be renamed in the near future.
+Note that this doesn't mean that julia is a bad language, it just doesn't fit this program.

 juliawm tries to fill the gap of missing tiling windowmanagers that are list/stack based in wayland.
 Its goals are: